1010 Vienna, Entrance Heldenplatz

 Wed - Sun, 10 a.m. - 6 p.m.

 Admission till half an hour before closing time.

-The Neue Burg is open on Corpus Christi, 2015!Holiday opening hours
+The Neue Burg is closed on Feast of the Immaculate Conception December 8, 2015!Holiday opening hours